karencardoz/wordMasters/README.md

 It utilizes word from the following endpoint: [https://words.dev-apis.com/word-of-the-day])

 ## Features
-- Utilizes the Pokemon API to displays a pokemon image.
+- Utilizes the Word of the Day API
-- Presents an input field for the Pokemon ID
+- Presents an grid for user to input guess letters
-- Display Pokemon Image
+- Displays correct / wrong position indicator for letters

 ## API Endpoint
 Get word of the day from the API endpoint: [(https://words.dev-apis.com/word-of-the-day)].